Teaching Your Models to Understand Code via Focal Preference Alignment: Framework

-To obtain diverse and complex code data, we adopt the prompt template from EpiCoder~\cite{Wang2025EpiCoderED}, leveraging its feature tree-based synthesis framework to generate high-quality code and test cases with GPT-4o~\cite{openai2024gpt4technicalreport}.
-Using this approach, the LLM generates a coding task instruction, the corresponding code snippet, a test file, and a suitable execution environment.
+\textbf{Generate Raw Code Snippets and Tests.} To obtain diverse and complex code data, we adopt the practice of EpiCoder~\cite{Wang2025EpiCoderED}, utilizing its feature tree-based synthesis framework with GPT-4o~\cite{openai2024gpt4technicalreport} to generate high-quality code and test cases.
+This approach directs the LLM to produce a coding task instruction, the corresponding code snippet, and multiple test cases.